dsouths/PROJECT---3/README.md

 I fixed a lot of the issues which included, trailing whitespace, lines too long (>79 characters) & spacing issues.
 Using the PEP8 rules improved the readibility of my code.

-I have also tested the deployed website by
+I have also tested the deployed website by purposefully entering incorrect data to ensure validation is working correctly, & it is.

 <h2>Bugs</h2>